zachgerhart/lesson-hider-directive/README.md

 Let's start out by creating those files and setting up the necessary basics such as initializing the app and controller.

-## Step 2: Starting your directive.
+## Step 2: Starting your directive

 Let's continue by creating your directive.
 You will use the directive method on your angular module (just like you do when creating controllers and services).
 This method takes two parameters: a string that will be the name of your directive, and a callback function which will return an object.
 It should look something like this: